QuickWrite/luasm/README.md

 To see other examples, they can be found in the [`examples/`](examples) directory.
 To execute them the README inside this directory should be followed.

 These examples are numbered so that they ban be viewed in sequential order.

+## Version
+This project is currently in Version `0.1.0`.
+This is the first version that can actively be used.

 ## License
 LuASM is released under the MIT License – you are free to use, modify, and distribute it in your projects.
 See the [LICENSE](LICENSE) file for the full text.